TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

-## _Phase 1 --> Infrastructure Setup & Tool Configuration_
+## _Phase 1 &rarr; Infrastructure Setup & Tool Configuration_

-We'll be setting up the necessary infrastructure and configuring essential tools in this phase
+-->We'll be setting up the necessary infrastructure and configuring essential tools in this phase

 We've provisioned an EC2 instance using Terraform, incorporating the necessary user data, and on this VM, we've **_installed Jenkins, SonarQube, and Trivy,_** --> establishing the base for our CI/CD pipeline and security assessments.
 Next, we've **_configured Jenkins Plugin Installations_**, --> Aid in integrating Jenkins with other CI/CD tools in our pipeline

 ### _Quick Segregation on the kind of plugins we've used:-_

-**_--> Foundational Plugins - The Core for setting up Jenkins:-_**
+**_✔️ Foundational Plugins - The Core for setting up Jenkins:-_**

-These include the SCM Plugins, the ones used for integrating build tools with Jenkins; Notification & reporting, General Utilities. the ones around User management, plugins for testing Frameworks or for orchestrating pipeline workflows (the pipeline plugin)
+--> These include the SCM Plugins, the ones used for integrating build tools with Jenkins; Notification & reporting, General Utilities. the ones around User management, plugins for testing Frameworks or for orchestrating pipeline workflows (the pipeline plugin)

 </br>